 Wee ones: President Hoover had 9 pet dogs and 2 pet crocodiles!
 Did he have more dogs or crocs?

 Little kids: Presidents Clinton, Bush, and Obama had 1 dog, 3 dogs, and 2 dogs, in that order.
 How many dogs did they have together?
 Bonus: Animal lover President Teddy Roosevelt had tons of pets, including a hyena, a badger, a barn owl, a snake, and a 1-legged rooster.
 How many legs did they have all together?

-Big kids: If a President gets all his new pets on Election Day in November, how many months does he have them by that next President’s Day?
+Big kids: If a President gets all new pets on Election Day in November, how many months do they have them by that next President’s Day?
 Bonus: Of the 42 presidents who have had pets, 31 of them had dogs, 13 had horses — but only 5 of those horse lovers did not have dogs.
 How many presidents had dogs but no horses?